Contact Us

 For example, expatriates may now be able to deduct certain expenses related to housing, education, and charitable contributions.
 These deductions can significantly impact an expat’s overall Vietnam payroll tax liability, making it essential for them to stay informed about the latest changes and work with a qualified tax professional to optimize their tax strategy.

-2.2 Social Insurance
+2.2 Social security contributions

 Expatriates working in Vietnam under labor contracts with a term of at least 12 months are required to participate in the country’s compulsory social insurance system, which provides benefits for sickness, maternity leave, workplace accidents, retirement, and death.
 As of 2023, the employee contribution rate is set at 8% of their gross salary, while the employer contributes 17.5%.
 The social insurance system for foreign workers in Vietnam is governed by the Social Insurance Law 2024 and Decree No. 158/2025/ND-CP.
 From July 1, 2025, foreign employees contribute 9.5% of their monthly salary as the basis for social insurance contributions, while employers must contribute a total of 20.5% on the same salary basis.